The School day

-At Colindale Primary School we have a Breakfast Club led by two experienced members of staff which runs from 7.30 – 8.50 a.m.
+At Colindale Primary School we have a Breakfast Club led by two experienced members of staff which runs from 7.30 – 8.40 a.m.
 All children from Year 1 upwards can attend.
-There are a range of activities on offer including Lego, table tennis, drawing and a range of games.
+There are a range of activities on offer including Lego, table tennis, drawing and board games.
 The children also get a substantial breakfast – cereal, toast, jam, yoghurt and fruit juice.
 For more details on costs and how to apply for a place click here.